llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       OpenACC compiler to leave such a loop as a normal sequential loop in C, where the variable would normally have `shared` semantics in that its final value is visible after the loop.
-    * OpenACC 2.7 sec.
-2.6.1 L876-879 only requires that the variable
+    * OpenACC 3.0 sec.
+2.6.1 L1038-1039 only requires that the
-      is private to each thread executing the loop.
+      variable is private to each thread executing the loop.
 Only one thread executes a sequential loop, and it's the same thread that executes outside the loop.
 The specification does not appear to clarify whether the variable's privacy is also limited to the loop's region.
 Clacc uses the interpretation that, as explained above, seems more useful.
     * In our experiments, this choice is consistent with pgcc 19.4-0, but gcc 8.3.0 assumes *pre* `private` instead.
+    * Clacc chooses *imp* instead of *pre* for this data attribute so that it can be overridden by *exp* `private`.
+When the loop control variable is *exp* `private`, it is still private to the one thread executing the loop, so the *exp* `private` doesn't conflict with the predetermined privacy described by the spec, so it should be permitted according to OpenACC 3.0 sec.
+2.6 L1023-1024.
 * For any other `acc loop` directive, the loop control variable is *pre* `private`.
 Notes:
     * OpenACC 2.7 sec.
 2.6.1 L876-879 only requires that the variable